PPC For Lawyers 101

 - Management and roles: You and your team know the firm best.
 Decide who leads and who supports.

-Building and implementing a PPC campaign requires dedicated time and attention.
+Building and implementing PPC marketing for attorneys requires dedicated time and attention.
 Half-hearted marketing attempts at law firm advertising end up wasting money and yielding no results.

 Clients who need legal help want to find you.
 A PPC campaign helps not only you but also those who face criminal charges, who have suffered a personal injury, or who have experienced a wrongful death.